matt-falkner/Genealogy-Application/README.md

 # Genealogy-Application

-Started as the Angel of Death semester project refined from academic teaching purposes into an actually useful large scale program.
+Started as the Angel of Death semester project, I've refined from it's academic teaching purposes into an actually useful large scale program.

 ## How to Download